codeworm96/bop_naive/site/README.md

 sudo service nginx restart
 ```

-If the configuration is OK, you should see the site work in `http://localhost:80/`.
+If all things are OK, you should see the site work at `http://localhost:80/`.